saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 sc --region us-west
 ```

-Alternatively, Sauce Connect Proxy environment variables may be added to one of the user environment configuration files, such as `~/.bash_profile`.
+Alternatively, you may add Sauce Connect Proxy environment variables to one of the user environment configuration files, such as `~/.bash_profile`.

 1. To make environment variables always available, open `~/.bash_profile` in your prefered text editor.
 2. Add the variables, for example: